-The Richgro Beat-A-Weed Natural Weedkiller comes in a spray bottle all ready to use - just like some better known commercial weed killers.
+The Richgro Beat-A-Weed Natural Weedkiller comes in a ready-to-use spray bottle - just like some better known commercial weed killers.
 What makes it different is the fact that it contains no harmful or questionable chemicals.

 The active ingredients in this weed killer are acetic acid (in other words vinegar) and sodium chloride (also known as salt).
 The result is a formula that won’t cause any harm to dogs, humans, or create poisonous residue in your soil.

 So how exactly does the Richgro weed killer work?
 The combination of salt and vinegar draws the moisture out of the plant and causes it to dry very quickly.
-All you need to do to apply this weed killer is spray the whole surface of the plant.
+All I needed to do to apply this weed killer was spray the whole surface of the plant.
 Depending on the species of weed in question, you might notice the plant turning brown already within a couple of hours.

 The Homesafe Weed Terminator by Contact Organics is an Australian product specifically designed for home use and advertised as an animal-friendly weed killer.

 It works just like most nature-friendly weed killers - by drying out the plant.
-The active ingredients in this weed killer are acetic acid (vinegar - 90 g/l) and sulfamic acid in a lower concentration of 9 g/l.
+The active ingredients in this weed killer are acetic acid (vinegar - 90 g/l), like our first option, and sulfamic acid in a lower concentration of 9 g/l.

 Don’t let the name of sulfamic acid scare you.
-It is a relatively mild acid, and one that is not known as harmful for dogs, especially not in such low concentrations.
-This, of course, doesn’t mean you should let your canine lick up the weed killer after spraying, but there is no threat to your dog if you use the weed killer as directed.
+As we have mentioned above, it is a relatively mild acid, and one that is not known as harmful for dogs, especially not in such low concentrations.
+This, of course, doesn’t mean you should let your canine lick up the weed killer after spraying, but there is no immediate threat to your dog if you use the weed killer as directed.

-To apply this weed killer, you need to spray down the plant generously.
-You should notice the plant wilting within a couple of hours.
-The spray should work on all sorts of weeds, but be careful where you spray it as it could also dry out plants you do like.
+To apply this weed killer, our panel of independent experts needed to spray down their weeds generously.
+We were able to notice the plant wilting within a couple of hours.
+The spray should work on all sorts of weeds, but is non-selective, so make sure you are spraying only the weeds.

-Bioweed is another Australian company focused on providing natural and sustainable gardening products.
-Their Bioweed Organic Weedkiller is advertised as safe for pets, but some precautions should be taken nevertheless.
+Like our number two choice, Bioweed is another Australian company focused on providing natural and sustainable gardening products.
+Their Bioweed Organic Weedkiller is advertised as safe for pets, but our team of experts note that some precautions should be taken nevertheless.

-Other than that, this seems to be among the most effective weed killers that don’t contain toxic chemicals.
+Other than that, this seems to be among the most effective weed killers which doesn't contain toxic chemicals.
 Although natural, pine oil is strong and has the potential to kill most common weeds as well as their seeds.
 At the same time, it does not poison the soil or the plants you actually want to keep.

 Other Pet-Safe Strategies for Dealing With Weeds

-While there is an ongoing discussion on how much certain chemicals, as well as natural products, can harm dogs, humans, and the environment, it is still possible to be 100% sure that you are not introducing poison into your garden or lawn.
-But how?
-Simply don’t use any weed killer products.
-Dealing with weeds without the help of weed killers is possible, it just takes more energy and time.
-Here is how to do it:
+There is an ongoing discussion on how much certain chemicals, as well as natural products, can harm dogs, humans, and the environment.
+But it is still possible to be 100% sure that you are not introducing poison into your garden or lawn?

 1. Removing the Weeds Mechanically